PhantomAppDevelopment/firebase-as3/auth/README.md

 ## Google

+Update: This provider doesn't work anymore with `StageWebView`.
+The instructions won't be deleted for historical purpose.

 This provider doesn't require special configuration since it is automatically configured when you create your Firebase project.

 Follow these steps to enable it: